hkeiken/wsl2-globalprotect/README.md

 ## 1 - Powershell script

-To change interface metric on the PANGP virtual interface, so the WSL operative system can access internet outside the vpn tunnell.
+To change interface metric on the PANGP virtual interface, so the WSL operative system can access internet outside the vpn tunell.

 Orgin: https://github.com/microsoft/WSL/issues/5068#issuecomment-1268171185